 Required Pre-Work for the Class:

-Please allow 60-90 minutes for completion of each tutorial, although you may proceed through at your own pace.
-Choose the “supervisory” version of each tutorial when prompted.
-You should complete the short mastery test at the end of the tutorial.
+Please allow 60-90 minutes for completion of the tutorial, although you may proceed through at your own pace.
+Choose the “supervisory” version of each tutorial if prompted.